Piyush Sahdev: Early days (2004–12)

-Marriage and huge popularity (2012–17)
+Success and further works (2012–present)

 In 2012, Sahdev signed Hum Ne Li Hai...
 Shapath, a crime detective series on Life OK in which he played the role of Senior Inspector Abhigyan Mitra.

-That year on 25 June, he married actress and friend Akangsha Rawat.

 He quit Hum Ne Li Hai...
 Shapath in 2013.
 Later that year Sahdev rise to prominence with his portrayal of Lord Rama opposite Rubina Dilaik in the highly acclaimed mythological drama Devon Ke Dev...Mahadev on Life OK, which marked a turning point in his career, making it his breakthrough performance.
 In an interview, he had already stated that he always wished to once play Rama in his career, which he eventually fulfilled and also won immense recognition for the same.
 He also played the lead role of Kabir in Zee TV's Sapne Suhane Ladakpan Ke.

-Divorce, controversy and further work (2017–present)

-In mid-2017, Sahdev and his wife Akangsha Rawat were separated.
-On 24 November 2017, Sahdev was arrested after a woman lodged an FIR at the Versova Police Station, Mumbai accusing him of rape.

 In December 2017, Sahdev entered Sony TV's Beyhadh as Samay, a negative role which garnered him much appreciation.
 In the same year, Sahdev joined Colors TV's Devanshi.
 In 2018, he played the role of Siraj in Zee TV's Ishq Subhan Allah.
 He also portrayed the role of Abu Fazl in Colors TV's Dastaan-E-Mohabbat: Salim Anarkali.

 In September 2021, he is appearing as Inspector Piyush in &TV's Mauka-E-Vardaat.
-Since April 2022, he enter as negative role in Sony TV's show Bade Achhe Lagte Hain 2 played the role of Krish Dixit.
+In April 2022, he was in Sony TV's show Bade Achhe Lagte Hain 2 as Krish Dixit.
+In 2024, he playing Arya in Dangal TV's Nath after a two year television hiatus.
+In March 2025, he enter as Sidharth in StarPlus show Jhanak.